 Pauline Sanderson and Jo Pawley have been good friends for over 40 years and in September 2015 they set up the charity 'In Your Hands' to help raise funds for the people of Nepal after the devastating earthquakes in April and May of that year.

 This is the third year of what we plan to be a five year programme but life time commitment.
 Nepal is one of the poorest countries in the world and we believe it could take that long to rebuild many of its communities due to the extent of the earthquake damage.
-Our focus is on re-building schools, aiding the development of education through link schools, volunteers and teaching support as well as the health and well-being of the communities.
+Our focus has been on re-building schools, aiding the development of education through link schools and teaching training as well as the health and well-being of the communities through our women's project.

 Regular updates will be posted here and on our Facebook page on how the money raised is being spent so that you are able to see the difference this fund raising and any help that you are able to give is making.